stanislav-web/phalcon-translate/README.md

 Phalcon Translate Service.
 Simple way to translate your costom part of templates :-)

 ## Changelog
+- 1.3 [FIX] Support for Phalcon 2.x // [Minor fix] Translate Adapter Native offsetGet is not work on 2.0
 - 1.2 [FIX, FEATURE] The ability to reuse a set of translations in various services
 - 1.1 Added setDefault() method to watch undefined languages